DevCarl/whothere/README.md

 <b> Introduction </b>

+The repository represents the collaborate effort of the team WhoThere in creating software as part of UCD's Computer Science conversion course.
+The goal was to establish an effective team that would self manage their development process with input from the customer along the way.
+Team's were given guidance only in the form of project specifications during customer meetings.
+The team would be required to make all technical decisions them selves and justify them in our final report.

+In this repository you will find the final report as presented by each member of the team.
+Also included in all the documentation the was created as part of the development process.

+Overall this project was a huge success and gave each member valuable experience in working together in a group development environment.

+<b> Problem Statement </b>

 UCD required an efficient cost effective system that would estimate the level of room util- isation across the campus.
 The current system costs approximately 25,000 Euros a year to run and requires individuals to manually check rooms on campus 15 minutes after classes have started.
 They estimate the levels of occupancy based on the following bins: 0% 25% 50% 75% and 100% This information is used by UCD to assist in the allocation of rooms.

 Problems with the current system: